Do You Wash Your Delicates by Hand?

 Now that your item is completely washed and rinsed, it is time for drying.
 Under no circumstances should these items be placed in the dryer.
 Even using an air-dry setting will have them being tossed around and beaten by the dryer.
 This will cause unwanted damage.
 Instead, here are a few alternative drying options:

 - Hang inside

 - Dry flat

 Normally I would line dry my delicates.
 Though this particular day the wind was blowing fiercely and would have blown them away.
 So I decided to hang my bra inside to allow it to dry properly.
 I hung it directly over a utility sink to ensure that all the water that dripped down didn't cause a mess.
 Hanging in the shower is another alternative to line drying.

 I have mixed opinions on drying delicates and undergarments on a flat surface.
-Bras do retain a bit of water and that can cause issues with getting surfaces wet during the drying process, if you choose drying flat.
-Lighter silks and satin panties do dry flat well, since they do not absorb the amount of water that a bra would.
+Bras do retain a bit of water and that can cause issues with getting surfaces wet during the drying process if you choose to dry flat.
+Lighter silks and satin panties do dry flat well since they do not absorb the amount of water that a bra would.

 Step Seven: Fold